Ndutaw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-lists all local variables and environment variables and functions creates new local variable name-BETTY AND value-Holberton creates a new global variable name-HOLBERTON AND value-Betty
+lists all local variables and environment variables and functions creates new local variable name-BETTY AND value-Holberton creates a new global variable name-HOLBERTON AND value-Betty prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line